andreoliwa/nitpick/docs/config_files.rst

 Checker for any JSON file.

-First, configure the list of files to be checked in the :ref:`[nitpick.JsonFile] section <nitpick-jsonfile>`.
+First, configure the list of files to be checked in the :ref:`[nitpick.JSONFile] section <nitpick-jsonfile>`.

 Then add the configuration for the file name you just declared.
 Example: :ref:`the default config for package.json <default-package-json>`.

+If a JSON file is configured on ``[nitpick.JSONFile] file_names``, then a configuration for it should exist.
+Otherwise, a style validation error will be raised.